 Football player’s age will be determined by their age as of July 31 of each season.
 Cheerleader’s age will

 be determined by their age as of September 1 of each season.
-As in the case of last year Varsity cheerleaders,
+The age of last year Varsity cheerleaders,

 league age will be determined by their age as of January 1 of each season.